rtdevx/terraform/a1-s3-backend/README.md

 ### Bucket Versioning

-Bucket versioning is currently NOT REQUIRED, therefore it is disabled at the module level in `a1-s3-backend/modules/aws-s3-backend/main`
+Bucket versioning is currently NOT REQUIRED, therefore it is disabled at the module level.

-If versioning has to be enabled, change the above file accordingly:
+If versioning has to be enabled, adjust below file:

+ _File:_ `a1-s3-backend/modules/aws-s3-backend/main`

 ```shell
 # INFO: Enable S3 bucket versioning